 Invitation for an Upcoming Church Event or Service

 If you have a specific event coming up in the church diary, it is a good idea to reach out to your members with an invitation to a church service.
-This will ensure that you have a great turnout and plenty of support in the lead-up to the service.
+This will ensure you have a great turnout and plenty of support in the lead-up to the service.

 Dear [Church Member’s Name],